stonepros/stone/doc/rbd/rbd-replay.rst

  RBD Replay
 ===================

-.. index:: Ceph Block Device; RBD Replay
+.. index:: Stone Block Device; RBD Replay

 RBD Replay is a set of tools for capturing and replaying RADOS Block Device (RBD) workloads.
 To capture an RBD workload, ``lttng-tools`` must be installed